levykohout/week_5_gif_challenge/README.md

-# Angular Service Solo Challenge
+# Weekend 5 Challenge

-A challenge to refactor existing code from pervious challenge using Angular Service method.
+This weekend you will revisit the Giphy API to create an application that flexes your knowledge of Angular, Angular routes, server-side logic, and SQL!

 ## Features

-- A random button that will display a random gif.
-- A search input and a button that will display searched gif.
+In this application, users will be able to

+- get a random Giphy or search for a Giphy by keyword
+- save their favorite gifs along with a note about why they like that gif
+- view a list of their favorite gifs w/notes

 ## Technologies Used